 Statewide, overall population increased with gains in all age ranges except the 5 to 14 age category, the 30 to 44 age category and the 75 to 79 age category.

-What does this mean?
 With more than one fourth of the current population reaching typical retirement age over the next two decades and a shrinking youth population, there are potential impacts to long-term workforce availability.

 Solano County Population 2000